Kim’s sister warns S. Korea-US drills will rekindle tensions

 South Korea’s government led by President Moon Jae-in, which wants greater reconciliations between the Koreas, had earlier shuttled between Pyongyang and Washington to arrange the first summit between Trump and Kim.

 But North Korea later resumed harsh rhetoric against South Korea, telling it not to meddle in its dealings with the United States.
+In June last year, Pyongyang also cut off communication lines with Seoul and destroyed an empty, South Korean-built liaison office on its territory.
 Some experts said Pyongyang shifted the responsibility for the collapse of the second Kim-Trump summit to Seoul and was frustrated with Seoul’s failure to break away from Washington and revive stalled joint economic projects held back by the sanctions.

+After the two Koreas reopened their communication channels on Tuesday, talk of bigger reconciliation steps like another summit between Kim Jong Un and Moon quickly spread in South Korea.

+But Kim Yo Jong described such sentiment as “a premature hasty judgment.”
+She said that “hasty speculation and groundless interpretation will only bring despair.”